-In order to use the Loom Google Chrome Extension, you just have to download it from the Chrome Web Store and install it.
-Once you do so, you can activate the extension by clicking on the red pinwheel Loom logo in the upper right corner of the browser and load its user interface.
+To use the Loom Google Chrome Extension, you have to download it from the Chrome Web Store and install it.
+Once you do so, you can activate the extension by clicking on the red pinwheel Loom logo in the browser’s upper right corner and load its user interface.

 Much like the desktop client, you can select between Cam Only, Screen Only, and Screen + Cam.
-Sadly, users of the Google Chrome Extension are limited to either recording their whole screen or the contents of a single tab.
+Sadly, users of the Google Chrome Extension are limited to either recording their whole screen or a single tab’s contents.

-The Video Control menu is also organized differently than the desktop extension, appearing in the bottom left of the browser window.
-Users are also only limited to three buttons, which are Start/End Recording, Pause Recording and Delete Recording from right to left.
+The Video Control menu is also organized differently from the desktop extension, appearing in the browser window’s bottom left.
+Users are also only limited to three buttons: Start/End Recording, Pause Recording, and Delete Recording from right to left.

 How to record videos in Loom desktop client

-Each mode allows you to use Loom’s camera bubble, which allows you to view and record yourself as well as a video.
-There is no upper limit on the length of the video, but you will receive prompts from Loom to ensure you didn’t accidentally keep recording.
+Each mode allows you to use Loom’s camera bubble, which allows you to view and record yourself and a video.
+There is no upper limit on the video’s length, but you will receive prompts from Loom to ensure you didn’t accidentally keep recording.

 The button underneath the Recording button is the Pause button, which pauses your video, though you can also use Alt + Shift + P or Option + Shift + P, depending on your computer.
 A garbage can icon represents the Delete button, which not only stops the recording but also deletes the video entirely after you confirm your decision via a dialog box.

-Finally, we come to the Drawing tool, which is represented by a pen icon and requires a Pro subscription.
-This icon allows the user to create drawings for your video that help focus attention on particular facts and figures.
+Finally, we come to the Drawing tool, represented by a pen icon, and requires a Pro subscription.
+This icon allows the user to create drawings for your video that help focus on particular facts and figures.
 By clicking the icon and selecting a preset color, you can draw your viewer’s attention to all the important details.

 - How to install Windows on a Chromebook

 - Windows 10 vs. MacOS vs. Chrome OS